BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-As mentioned before at the end of the [Section 4.2.5](#sec425), the following interface functions would be moved to the CS by using CS_Data:
+As mentioned before at the end of the [Section 4.2.5](#sec425), the following interface functions would be moved to the CS
+by defining the members with CS_Data wrapper:
 - Has_Member_Types concept,
 - Json_Compatible concept,
 - CBindable concept,
 - IUI interface function: get_from_json,
-- IUI interface function: set_to_json.
+- IUI interface function: set_to_json,
+- IDB interface function: load_from_DB,
+- IDB interface function: save_to_DB.

 **The SCs**\
 An SC is a combination of the EOs in order to perform the SAs.